Cherry cultivars

 Kordia

 Eating cherry.
 Reddish-violet fruit, slightly acidic but sweet.
-Very productive and resistant to canker.
 Cropping mid to late August.
 Czech republic.

 Lapins Cherokee